jan1577/lichess-bullet-block-chrome/README.md

 Click "Load unpacked" and upload the folder.
 After installing, you can turn off developer mode.

 ## Options
-The extension ghas an options page which can be found by right-clicking on the extension logo and navigation to "Options".
+The extension has an options page which can be found by right-clicking on the extension logo and navigation to "Options".
 Here, you can select whether you want to additionaly block Blitz Games.
 After saving, refresh the page to apply the changes.

 ## Update Version 1.1.0